hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     the response thinks for the amount of *think_time* and then send a new request.
     - If you increase the number of users or decrease the think time, ie increasing the workload, the response time should increase.
-    - **Important Note**: try not to run the client program on your laptop as this may appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.
+    - **Important Note**: for development and testing purposes you may want to run the client program on your laptop which is a reasonable strategy.
+However, running the client program for long time on your laptop might appear as a DoS attack to Cybera firewall which may result in unexpected outcome for your VMs.
+Therefor, try to run the http client program on the ``Client_VM``.

  Good Luck!